Thomas F. Meagher | Peter M. Emanuel | Frank Y. Liao |

 Command in Fort Monmouth, NJ, where he worked on lasers and

-He is also registered to practice before the United States Patent
+Joe is registered to practice before the United States Patent

 and Trademark Office.